These days, if you want to get to the top of your career, mere hard work will not do; you need to plan well & strategize.

 Women, being the marginalized group in the past, certainly face more issues than men do, especially in the business world which is still largely male-dominated.
 It would be tedious to list each and every problem, but the list would include the tendency of lower income (even for the same job), more leaves and vacation periods (due to events and responsibilities like pregnancy and taking care of children), and the fact that women tend to live longer than men.

-Due to these facts, they also have shorter time to save and prepare for their future retirement.
+Due to these facts, they also have a shorter time to save and prepare for their future retirement.

 While consulting a financial advisor is also an option, we can help you start off by compiling for you custom financial advice for women.